Wings Museum Redhill Aerodrome

 History...

-RAF Snaith, Yorkshire - 22nd October 1943, Sgt.
+51 Squadron RAF Snaith, Yorkshire – 22nd October 1943, Sgt.
 Hall (RCAF) and the rest of his crew climb aboard Halifax JN920 for the last time.
-Having just completed a briefing the target for tonight being the industrial town of Kassel, the crew commence their pre-flight checks.
+Having just completed a briefing, the target for tonight being the industrial town of Kassel, the crew commence their pre-flight checks.

 The four engines eventually crackled into life and at 17.55 hours the bomber left the ground for the last time.
 Later that evening the Belgian hamlets of Retie and Kasterlee were alerted by the sound of low flying aero engines and went outside to see the source of this disturbance.
-The crippled bomber was seen circling the villages in flames suddenly JN920 pitched forward and plunged into the ground with a terrific explosion.
-Thus it was that seven brave young men met their tragic and untimely deaths.
-The following morning found the area of the crash sealed off and under guard by the Germans, a huge blackened and smoking crater was all that was left of JN920 ...until now!
+The crippled bomber was seen circling the villages in flames.

 Sgt.
 C. Hall RCAF Pilot